ONSBigData/dcm-transcripts-new/readme.md

     https://stackoverflow.com/a/44612200/1913724
     * ffmpeg is used by https://github.com/ina-foss/inaSpeechSegmenter -
     audio segmenting package
+* the project also needs to be setup to be able to connect to AWS.
+After installing boto3 package, one should be able to do this from the command line. (same for GCP cloud, although that one is not used by this solution at the moment)

 Alternative to pipenv is virtualenv:
 * `virtualenv --system-site-packages -p python3 ../venv` - create a new virtual env